Oluwatodimu/banking-service/readme.md

 ## Solution To the Backend Code Test

-This repo contains the solution to question for the backend code test, where I created simple banking application with spring boot and Java.
+This repo contains the solution to problem for the backend code test, where I created simple banking application with spring boot and Java.

 My submission is in 3 parts: